luanvu-agilityio/react-advance/practice/practice-two/README.md

 ## Overview

 Welcome to my Ecommerce Website - a React and TypeScript-based administrative interface for efficient shopping cart management.
-This project demonstrates the implementation of CRUD (Create, Read, Update, Delete) operations within a responsive dashboard environment.
+This project demonstrates the implementation of CRUD (Create, Read, Update, Delete) operations within a responsive environment.
 <b>Key Features:<b>

 - Sorting and search capabilities
 - Intuitive user interface for administrative tasks
+- Friendly shopping cart
+- Export the order details via Print, Excel or Text file

 This project showcases practical applications of React with TypeScript while delivering essential functionalities for shopping cart management.
 All necessary resources and documentation links are provided below.

 ## Timeline

 - Estimation time: 06 May, 2025 - 19 May, 2025

 ## Team size